black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-MoniqueOg/PROFILE.md

 4. Altered Carbon
 5. The Simpsons

-###  Task List of what i want to achieve during the bootcamp 🎯
+###  Task List: What I will achieve during the bootcamp 🎯
 - [ ] Understand Object Oriented Programming
 - [ ] Create web application using React.js
 - [ ] learn to programme using python